MobileProto16/Mobile-Proto-16/deepdive1/README.md

 ## Why are unit tests important?   [↑](#home)
 Say you wrote 23 units tests in your code.
 You then add a new feature, and now suddenly 5 of your unit tests aren't passing anymore.
 Unit tests are a clear indicator to show how solidly built your code is, and are very helpful for debugging.
 You can quickly catch errors in your code and lets you verify that the logic is correct.
 They might seem superfluous, but they're easy to implement and prevent you from backtracking/spending a lot of time trying to figure out where things went wrong.

-Testing is something you'll most likely encounter when you get a software job, so learning how to do testing now will give you a leg up in the game.
+Testing is something you'll probably encounter if you get a software job, so learning how to do testing now will give you a leg up in the game.

 ## What are some things I want to test in my code?   [↑](#home)
 Pretty much everything!
 You can test both backend and frontend components.
 Generally you'd write a test everytime you write a piece of code that does something.
 Made a new fragment that should show you 10 pictures?
 You can write a test for that.